 Accident Fund moves its national headquarters to historic Ottawa Street Power Station in Lansing.

 Bryan Bogardus named president of CompWest Insurance.

 Accident Fund celebrates its 100th year in business.

-Accident Fund Holdings continues to prove itself as a leader on issues impacting the workers’ compensation industry following the Aug.
-10 publication of a study, in the Journal of Occupational and Environmental Medicine (JOEM), co-authored with experts from Johns Hopkins University School of Medicine, that finds the use of opioid medications, particularly long-acting opioid medications, is an independent risk factor for the development of catastrophic claims.
+Accident Fund Holdings continues to prove itself as a leader on issues impacting the workers’ compensation industry following the August 10 publication of a study in the Journal of Occupational and Environmental Medicine (JOEM), co-authored with experts from the Johns Hopkins University School of Medicine, which finds that the use of opioid medications, particularly long-acting opioid medications, is an independent risk factor for the development of catastrophic claims.

 Accident Fund Holdings creates Certified Authority on Workers’ Compensation in partnership with Olivet College.

-Accident Fund Holdings experts testify before Food and Drug Administration (FDA) panel about work comp opioid research featured in the Journal of Occupational and Environmental Medicine.
+Accident Fund Holdings experts testify before Food and Drug Administration (FDA) panel about workers’ compensation opioid research featured in the Journal of Occupational and Environmental Medicine.

 Accident Fund Holdings is granted first official U.S. patent, which protects our intellectual property for evaluating provider performance to optimize medical outcomes on claims (Care Analytics®).